cyberianinteractive/alstranet-contracts/docs/technical-spec-document.md

 #### 4.1.1 Purpose

-The FactionRegistry manages faction membership, ranks, and reputation for all players within the Police & Thief ecosystem.
+The FactionRegistry manages faction membership, ranks, and reputation for all players within the Faction Wars ecosystem.
 It serves as the source of truth for faction-related data that other contracts (such as TerritoryStaking and NFTMarketplace) rely on for authorization and functionality.

 #### 4.1.2 Data Structures